 What is Web Accessibility?
-An Introduction for Beginners in Tech
+An Introduction for Developers

 Over time, and through my own research, I realized that there are communities out there with the aim of making the web accessible for everyone.
 On top of that, I learned that you don’t have to memorize all the requirements of web accessibility to write code that meets the standards.
 It turns out that searching for answers, rather than memorizing, is a normal part of development.
 Whether you’re a veteran developer or just getting started in tech, you can start integrating web accessibility into your code.

 My aim in this article is to give you a solid introduction to important concepts around web accessibility, so you can make it a part of your coding practice from the start — and, hopefully, that you will join the community of developers who aim to make the web accessible to everyone.

 - What it means to write accessible code